devcybiko/gregsmithwiki/content/computing/classicdebugging.md

 1. Computers don't lie.
 	2. If it says something's broken - it's broken
-2. If you keep getting the same error despite the fact that you made a change,  make sure you're editing the same time
+2. If you keep getting the same error despite the fact that you made a change, make sure you're editing the same file
+  1. Make sure you saved the last file you editted
+  2. If possible, use Auto Save
 3. Print out values
 4. Print out data types of values
 5. Insert a debug line at the start and end of a function